Young Adult Ministry Masses

 The best way to access the Church is from the Mount Street entrance especially if you happen to be running late as the Farm Street entrance to the Church is locked after the Mass has begun and entrance can only be gained from the Mount Street side.
 If you are meeting people after the Mass, the exit from the Church is at 114, Mount Street, London W1K 3AH.

-For any further information please email Sr. Anouska and she will get back to you.
+For any further information please email Jim Conway SJ and he will get back to you.